AndreWohnsland/CocktailBerry/docs/hardware.md

 - 1x Power supply for the pumps (a 12V/5A Laptop charger in my case, needs to match pump voltage)
 - Food safe hose/tubes for the pumps
 - Female to Female jumper wires
-- Female to Male HDMI and USB extension cable
 - Some wires
+- Your custom build machine casing
+- *Optional*: Female to Male HDMI and USB extension cable
+- *Optional*: A good! [converter](https://www.amazon.de/dp/B086W6B9H1) (using usb ones may result in too high voltage loss) if you only want one power source

 ## Showcase Teams Dashboard